oicr-gsi/vidarr/vidarr-pluginapi/docs/OutputProvisioner.md

 information that a Provisioner may provision.
 Therefore, this abstract class is not meant to be extended outside of itself - the private constructor prevents it. `new` implementations of Result are found within in the bodies of `file()`, `url()`, and any other new types that may be added in future development.
-The only requirement for these internal implementations is `visit`, which takes a `ResultVisitor` and passes parameter values to the its corresponding type method.
+The only requirement for these internal implementations is `visit`, which takes a `ResultVisitor` and passes parameter values to its corresponding type method.

 `public static Result file(String, String, long, String)` enables a `ResultVisitor` to process a file with the specified